-Nitro Squash Review
+Nitro Squash Camber Profile

 The Nitro Squash Splitboard with its camber profiles is super fun going downhill on.
 It’s effortless to ride even in heavy snow, making this a great board to take on cat trips.
 Splitboards are starting to adopt funky shapes from snowboarding and the Squash continues in that tradition.

 The Nitro Squash is a Swallowtail splitboard with a Tapered build, meaning it’s bigger in the nose than the tail.
 This all works incredible on traditional snowboards, especially powder boards but with splitboard it comes at a price.

 Essentially what you have here is a great snowboard shape that should most likely have stayed as a solid in the Nitro Quiver line.
 Why?
 Well for starters when the board is in splitmode both tails click while walking over each other.

 We spend the majority of our day splitboarding on the way up, so anything that’s less than efficient sucks.
 As was the case when touring on this setup.

 This made for a long and awkward day of touring, of constantly stepping on the tails of my own splitboard.

 The Nitro Squash Splitboard paired with the Union Expedition Bindings is a ripping setup for powder days.
 I would have zero hesitation taking this splitboard to the resort on the deepest of days, cat skiing and even for a few heli laps.
 The hiccup though is the rear hole patterns on the Nitro Squash Splitboard are not compatible with the Union Expedition Bindings.
 Why do you ask?